MicrosoftDocs/fabric-docs/docs/get-started/task-flow-work-with.md

 ## Resize or hide the taskflow

-To resize the task flow, drag the resize bar on the horizonatal separator up or down.
+To resize the task flow, drag the resize bar on the horizontal separator up or down.

 To show/hide the task flow, select the show/hide control at the right side of the separator.